nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! note

     In practice, naming files based on the input data itself is almost always impractical.
-The better way to generate dynamic filenames is to use a samplesheet contain relevant metadata (such as unique sample IDs) and create a map of metadata (aka metamap) from which we can grab an appropriate identifier to generate the filenames.
+The better way to generate dynamic filenames is to use a samplesheet contain relevant metadata (such as unique sample IDs) and create a data structure called a 'map', which we pass to processes, and from which we can grab an appropriate identifier to generate the filenames.
     We'll show you how to do that later in this training course.

 ### Takeaway